-Peter McIntyre, is the former director of the government National Immunisation Research and Surveillance Unit (NCIRS) at Sydney University.
+Peter McIntyre, is the former director of the government National Immunisation Research and Surveillance Unit (NCIRS) at Sydney University for 20+ years.
 He was the deputy-director from 1997 – 2004 and the director from 2005 – 2018.
 During his two decades at the NCIRS he was influential in the expansion of the government’s vaccination program.

-During the last two decades there are two vaccine myths that the Skeptic/SAVN lobby groups and Peter McIntyre’s NCIRS Unit have promoted to the government and in the media.
+During the last two decades there are two vaccine myths that Peter McIntyre’s NCIRS Unit and ATAGI have promoted to the federal health minister and to the media.
+This has been assisted by the powerful industry lobby groups – the Australian Skeptics/SAVN and the Friends of Science in Medicine.
 These myths have resulted in the Australian government adopting mandatory and coercive vaccination policies for 12+ vaccines in 2016 without a legitimate public health purpose.
 These policies are discriminatory and they have removed the fundamental right to informed consent to all medications.
 That is, our right to bodily integrity.

 These two vaccine myths are that: